-Format: Choose between generating a plain text (ASCII), comma-separated text (CSV), or Gerber X3 placement file format.

-Units: Choose the units for component locations in the placement file.

-Files: Choose whether to generate separate files for footprints on the front and back of the board or a single file combining both sides.

-Include only SMD footprints: When enabled, only footprints with the SMD fabrication attribute will be included.
-Check with your manufacturer to determine if non-SMD footprints should be included or excluded from the position file.

-Exclude all footprints with through hole pads: When enabled, footprints will be excluded from the placement file if they contain any through-hole pads, even if their fabrication type is set to SMD.

-Exclude all footprints with the Do Not Populate flag set: When enabled, footprints will be excluded from the placement file if they have the Do Not Populate attribute set.
-Check with your manufacturer to determine if DNP components should be included or excluded from the position file.

-Include board edge layer: For Gerber placement files, controls whether or not the board outline is included with the footprint placement data.

-Use drill/place file origin: When enabled, component positions will be relative to the drill/place file origin set in the board design.
+- Format: Choose between generating a plain text (ASCII), comma-separated text (CSV), or Gerber X3 placement file format. - Units: Choose the units for component locations in the placement file. - Include only SMD footprints: When enabled, only footprints with the SMD fabrication attribute will be included.
+Check with your manufacturer to determine if non-SMD footprints should be included or excluded from the position file. - Exclude all footprints with through hole pads: When enabled, footprints will be excluded from the placement file if they contain any through-hole pads, even if their fabrication type is set to SMD. - Exclude all footprints with the Do Not Populate flag set: When enabled, footprints will be excluded from the placement file if they have the Do Not Populate attribute set.
+Check with your manufacturer to determine if DNP components should be included or excluded from the position file. - Include board edge layer: For Gerber placement files, controls whether or not the board outline is included with the footprint placement data. - Use drill/place file origin: When enabled, component positions will be relative to the drill/place file origin set in the board design.
 When disabled, the positions will be relative to the page origin (upper left corner).